-Subject to Early Redemption, at maturity, the Redemption Amount you will be entitled to receive will depend on the performance of the Underlying and whether a Knock-In Event occurs.
-For each \$1,000 principal amount of securities, the Redemption Amount will be determined as follows:
+At maturity, the Redemption Amount you will be entitled to receive will depend on the individual performance of each Underlying and whether a Knock-In Event occurs.
+Subject to Early Redemption, the Redemption Amount will be determined as follows:

-- If a Knock-In Event does not occur, the Redemption Amount will equal \$1,000. - If a Knock-In Event occurs, the Redemption Amount will equal \$1,000 multiplied by the sum of one plus the Underlying Return.
+- · If a Knock-In Event occurs, the Redemption Amount will equal the principal amount of the securities you hold multiplied by the sum of one plus the Underlying Return of the Lowest Performing Underlying.
 In this case, the Redemption Amount will be less than \$500 per \$1,000 principal amount of securities.
-You could lose your entire investment.
+You could lose your entire investment. - If a Knock-In Event does not occur, the Redemption Amount will equal the principal amount of the securities you hold.

 Any payment on the securities is subject to our ability to pay our obligations as they become due.
+Early Redemption: The Issuer may redeem the securities in whole, but not in part, on any Early Redemption Date, upon notice to the trustee on or before the immediately preceding Observation Date, at 100% of the principal amount of the securities (the "Early Redemption Amount"), together with the contingent coupon, if any, payable on that Early

-Early Redemption: The Issuer may redeem the securities in whole, but not in part, on any Early Redemption Date, upon notice to the trustee on or before the immediately preceding Observation Date, at 100% of the principal amount of the securities (the "Early Redemption Amount"), together with the contingent coupon, if any, payable on that Early Redemption Date.
+Redemption Date.

-Early Redemption As set forth in Annex A herein, subject to postponement as set forth in the accompanying product supplement under "Description of the Securities-Postponement of calculation dates."
+Early Redemption As set forth in Annex A herein, subject to postponement as set forth in the accompanying product supplement

-Knock-In Event: A Knock-In Event will occur if the Final Level is less than the Knock-In Level.
+Dates: under "Description of the Securities-Postponement of calculation dates."

-Knock-In Level: 50% of the Initial Level, as set forth in the table above.
+Knock-In Event: A Knock-In Event will occur if the Final Level of any Underlying is less than its Knock-In Level.
+Knock-In Level: For each Underlying, 50% of the Initial Level of such Underlying, as set forth in the table above.